limbernie/limbernie.github.io/_posts/2019-12-07-wall-htb-walkthrough.md

 Requests/sec.: 20.22950
 ```

 Too bad the parameters result in a `403 Forbidden`.
-It\'s worthy to note that `panel.php` had the same parameters with the same results.
-Let\'s see if other verbs work for the discovered directory and files.
+It's worthy to note that `panel.php` had the same parameters with the same results.
+Let's see if other verbs work for the discovered directory and files.

 ```
 # wfuzz -w verbs.txt -w valid.txt -X FUZZ http://10.10.10.157/FUZ2Z